shurick81/sp-devops-starter/infrastructure/readme.md

 ### Azure RM

-1. `vagrant plugin install vagrant-azure`
+1. `choco install azure-cli` - Needed?
 2. Make sure you have storage account for saving images
 3. Create application and assign proper roles for managing Azure resources
 4. Set values for following variables: